 Cooper has been vegan since 1995.
 “What started as 100 percent animal-related has grown into more environmental and health.”
 Seed tries to ensure 100 percent non-GMO at Seed.
 “A trip to Malaysia in 2013 really triggered a desire to make a difference and a number of things aligned so that I could start Seed.
 Our dietary choices are creating a huge impact on the rest of the world.
 The planet can’t sustain the farming required to feed farm animals to then feed humans,” he says.

 Cooper is also concerned with all the hormones that are in today’s food chain.
 “I think that the hormones in meat products are well documented and causing significant changes in how children grow/develop.
 The more whole and natural/organic foods that you can eat the better.”

 Vegan New Orleans agrees that the tide is turning.
-“Veganism is definitely growing in New Orleans, with more vegan businesses, groups, events and interest than ever before.”
+“Veganism is definitely growing in New Orleans, with more vegan businesses, groups, events, and interest than ever before.”
 But, NOLA still has a ways to go, especially compared to places like Southern California or Austin, Texas.
 “Seafood and butter seem to be in just about everything,” adds Vegan New Orleans.
-“I’m trying to change that with this (Facebook) page.
+“I’m trying to change that.
 If people see what vegan options are out there, going vegan seems possible.”

 As a vegan yogi, I believe in Good Karma.
 There’s a 100 percent vegan restaurant with that name, underneath the Swan River Yoga Studio in NOLA.
 The Good Karma Cafe is owned by life-long vegetarians.
 Open for breakfast, every day but Sunday, if I were in NOLA for a week, I could eat something different here for three meals a day.
-Good diverse selection of Southern Traditional cooking, Indian, Mexican, and modern fusion.
-Great smoothies, juices, salads and bowls.
+A good diverse selection of Southern Traditional cooking, Indian, Mexican, and modern fusion.
+Great smoothies, juices, salads, and bowls.